 The NFLP application process is pretty straightforward.
 Here’s what you need to know to apply at Nebraska Methodist College:

-- Be accepted for admission to the Nurse Educator track of the MSN or RN to MSN program
+- Be accepted for admission to the Nurse Educator track of the MSN program, RN to MSN program, post-master's certificate program or DNP program taking educator courses as electives

 - Complete your FAFSA (yes, even grad students need to fill this out)